harinlim/my-anime-watch-list/README.md

 ## Data Schema

-This leverages Postgres features extensively, including using JSON validation, row-level security policies, and others.
+This leverages Postgres features extensively, including using JSON validation, row-level security policies, full text search, and others.
 The data schema is as follows:

 - `anime`: Saved anime resources from Kitsu (used to minimize dependency on Kitsu for watchlists)
 - `users`: User profile information that is publicly accessible.
 Note `id` links to the UUID `auth.users.id` column
 - `user_reviews`: User reviews on anime watch status and ratings
 - `watchlists`: User anime watchlists
 - `watchlists_anime`: Anime added to watchlists
+- `watchlists_users`: Users (collaborators) added to watchlists as `owner`, `editor`, or `viewer`

 ![Schema](public/db-schema.jpg)